 Attributing much of her success to her perseverance, love of learning, and hard work, Ms. Scott is always willing to improve and learn when she is confronted with something she doesn’t know.
-She has always loved people and learning and she enjoys being in a business where she meets people every day who she can learn from.
-Standing out in her field for her drive to make a difference in the lives of others, she tries to live life to its fullest and to share that with others.
-When people come into her restaurants she goes out of her way to connect with them, even when she doesn’t know them from the community.
+She has always loved people, serving and learning, and she enjoys being in a business where she meets people every day from whom she can learn.
+Standing out in her field for her drive to make a difference in the lives of others, she tries to live life to its fullest and to always share that with others.
+When people come into her restaurants, she goes out of her way to connect with them, even when she doesn’t know them from the community.

-Above everything, Ms. Scott cites the most important lesson she has learned over the course of her career as how to network.
-Learning how and where to make good connections is a crucial skill that can not only help you, but help others as well.
-For example, Ms. Scott is on the advisory board at the University of North Carolina at Pembroke and there are often students who come in looking for part-time jobs.
-Through her university connections, she has been able to help some of those students get scholarships and other college aid.
-She has had several former student employees come back with their families to thank her after they’ve left to pursue jobs in their chosen fields.
+Ms. Scott cites one of the most important lessons she has learned over the course of her career as how to network.
+Learning how and where to make good connections is a crucial skill that can not only help you but help others as well.

-A moment of particular pride for Ms. Scott came in 2016 after Hurricane Matthew had swept through the area.
-The interstate leading out of town was completely flooded and no one could really get in or out, but her restaurant had power and she and a group of volunteers cooked food to take to people who were struggling and provided hot meals and clean water out of their restaurant as well.
-When the Cajun Navy Relief came in to help provide aid, she gave them space to sleep in the restaurant and afterwards the Cajun Navy praised them across the United States for their efforts.
+Two moments of pride for Ms. Scott came after Hurricane Matthew and Hurricane Florence, in 2016 and 2018, respectively, had swept through the area.
+The interstate leading out of town was completely flooded and no one could really get in or out, but her restaurant had fuel and inventory, so she and a group of volunteers cooked food to take to people who were struggling, provided hot meals and supplies to anyone in need, and provided sleeping arrangements for the Cajun Navy Relief when they arrived to help provide aid.
 Ms. Scott would advise young and aspiring professionals that you should never get tired of doing the right thing, because there will always be a reward.